apnex/labops/README.md

 ## What is it
 labops.sh is a collection of bootstrap scripts organised to provide simple automation of multi-tier microservices applications for demo purposes.
+The created VMs are designed to be fully self-assembling, building upon each layer to the next, resulting in a fully functioning single-node Kubernetes cluster.
+From here, a fully working web application can be deployed via the in-built catalogue.

 Simple
 - Clear and minimal entrypoints to start, fewest steps to known good